 LSO Back Support for Treating Disc Disorders

-A common cause of back pain is degenerative disc disease.
-The term is a bit of a misnomer as it is usually not so much a disease as it is changes in spinal discs as someone ages.
-These changes in the discs can cause low-back pain, as well as the development of such conditions as osteoarthritis, spinal stenosis or herniated discs.
+A common cause of back pain is degenerative disc disease, which refers to the changes that happen in your spinal discs as you age.
+These changes in your discs can cause low-back pain, as well as the development of conditions including osteoarthritis, spinal stenosis, or herniated discs.
 These conditions in and of themselves can cause other issues, such as sciatic nerve pain.

-Another source of pain in the lumbosacral region of the body stems from dysfunction in the sacroiliac (SI) joints that attach the pelvic bones to the spine.
-If the joint allows to little or too much motion SI joint pain along with radiating pain into the hips, groin, thigh may result.
-This is especially common in pregnant women as hormonal changes can increase the laxity of the joints.
+Another source of pain in the lumbosacral region of your body stems from dysfunction in the sacroiliac (SI) joints, which attach your pelvic bones to your spine.
+If your joint allows too little or too much motion, SI joint pain along with radiating pain into your hips, groin, thigh can occur.
+This is especially common in pregnant women as hormonal changes can increase the looseness of their joints.

-SI joint dysfunction treatment often involves wearing a sacroiliac belt to stabilize and support the joints.
-Consider, for instance, the Bauerfeind SacroLoc® Sacroiliac Joint Belt / SI Brace, which features a dual pad to massage and stimulate circulation in the SI joint areas.
+SI joint dysfunction treatment often involves wearing a sacroiliac belt to stabilize and support your joints.
+Consider, for instance, this sacroiliac joint belt / SI brace, which supports, reduces pain, and stabilizes sacroiliac joints through circumferential compression of your sacral region.

-Stretching and stability exercises can also help to stabilize the SI joints.
+Stretching and stability exercises can also help to stabilize your SI joints.
 In some instances, a cortisone injection or treatment of some underlying causal factor may be needed for SI joint pain relief.

 Lumbosacral Plexus Injury

-The lumbar plexus refers to a division of nerves in the lumbar and sacral region that provide innervations to the lower limbs of the body.
-These nerve roots are protected by the pelvis.
-Thus lumbosacral plexus injury is rare and typically stems from major trauma that fractures the pelvic bones.
+The lumbar plexus refers to a division of nerves in the lumbar and sacral region of your body that provides innervations to your lower limbs.
+These nerve roots are protected by your pelvis.
+Therefore, lumbosacral plexus injury is rare and typically stems from major trauma that fractures your pelvic bones.

-Injury to the lumbosacral plexus can result in diminished sensation and movement of the hip, leg, ankle and toes or complete paralysis of the gluteus muscles.
+Injury to your lumbosacral plexus can result in diminished sensation and movement of your hip, leg, ankle, and toes or complete paralysis of the gluteus muscles.
 Movement may be accompanied by a burning, tingling or cramping sensation.

-Treatment for lumbosacral plexus damage typically involves reconnecting the nerves, in some cases via nerve grafts, followed by rehabilitation to manage pain and maintain motion of the tendons and muscles.
+Treatment for lumbosacral plexus damage typically involves reconnecting your nerves, in some cases via nerve grafts, followed by rehabilitation to manage pain and maintain motion of your tendons and muscles.
 During this rehabilitation process, a doctor might recommend wearing a lumbosacral support.

 Soft Tissue Lumbar Sacral Injury

-Strength exercises and stretches for the core along with massage can be helpful for lumbar fascia strain.
-There are also braces specifically designed with this condition in mind, such as the Corflex Thoracolumbar Brace for Thoracolumbar Fascia Pain.
-This brace wraps around the body and features adjustable suspenders for easy adjustment of compression to the back.
+Strength exercises and stretches for your core along with massage can be helpful for lumbar fascia strain.
+There are also braces specifically designed with this condition in mind, such as this back belt.
+This brace features suspenders that can be used or removed, as needed for more or less back support.

 Soft tissue injuries can often be treated with rest and ice.
 A low-back brace can be helpful to both these ends.

-Choose from our selection of high-quality and competitively priced lumbosacral supports, lumbosacral braces and lumbosacral belts.
-Not sure what lumbosacral orthotic you require?
+Not sure what lumbosacral orthotic is best for you?
 No problem.
 Our customer service representatives are always here to help.
-To speak with one, please call us at (866) 712.7808.
+To speak with one, please call us at (866) 712-7808.